jabiertxof/gimpToSVG/README.md

 ## Version: 0.2, License: GPL v3+, Author: Jabiertxo Arraiza

 ###Requeriments
--Gimp 2.8
+- Gimp 2.8
--python-lxml and his requeriments.
+- python-lxml and his requeriments.
 Thanks Geyup!

 ###Install
 Install on GIMP: put the 3 .py files in the repo on Gimp plug-ins folder.